kgroveshok/z80-homebrew/DEV-DIARY.md

+TODO Do I want to do tokenisation of the keywords next to see if that speeds things up???

 DONE words for GPIO access.
 Stubs created
 DONE Sort out the EXEC word so that I can create a simple save and load of UWORDS